Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: Experiments

+We implement FL simulation on the Pytorch framework and perform the model training on one Geforce RTX 3080 GPU.
+All experiment results are averaged over 3 repeats.
+To simulate communications among the clients, at each time slot, we uniformly sample $\rho N$ clients over total $N$ clients and randomly construct $\frac{\rho N}{2}$ client pairs.
+Any two clients in the same pair are simulated to communicate.
+We conduct experiments on a synthetic dataset and two real-world datasets, i.e., FMNIST \cite{xiao2017fashion} and CIFAR10 \cite{krizhevsky2009learning}.

-\textbf{Datasets and Models}.
-We conduct experiments on a synthetic dataset and two real-world datasets, i.e., FMNIST \citep{xiao2017fashion} and CIFAR10 \citep{krizhevsky2009learning}. \textbf{Synthetic dataset}: The synthetic dataset is generated on a least-squares linear regression problem.
-Each data sample has a 200 dimensional feature vector and its real-valued label is calculated as the vector product of the feature and an underlying linear weight plus a 0-mean Gaussian noise.
-The FL system has 50 clients with each client having 40 data samples. \textbf{FMNIST}: The FL system has 50 clients with each client having 400 data samples.
-The data samples are randomly allocated to the clients according to a widely used method to generate non-i.i.d. datasets for FL \citep{chen2020fedbe}.
-We use LeNet \citep{lecun1998gradient} as the backbone model. \textbf{CIFAR10}: The FL system has 50 clients with each client having 600 data samples.
+\textbf{Synthetic dataset}: The synthetic dataset is generated on a least-squares linear regression problem.
+Each data sample has a 200-dimensional feature vector and its real-valued target is calculated as the vector product of the feature and an underlying linear weight plus a 0-mean Gaussian noise.
+The FL system has 50 clients with each client having 40 data samples.
+The default training hyper-parameters are: learning rate equals 0.01, learning rate decay factor equals 0.99 until learning rate reaches 0.0001, training batch size equals 128, the total number of training time slots equals 150, default upload parameters $\theta = 10$, $\Theta = 40$ and default download parameters $\omega = 5$, $\Omega = 25$.

+\textbf{FMNIST}:The FL system has 50 clients with each client having 400 data samples.
+We utilize the Dirichlet function ($\alpha = 0.3$) which is typically utilized to simulate the level of non-IID in FL.
+We use LeNet \cite{lecun1998gradient} as the backbone model.
+The default hyper-parameters are: learning rate equal to 0.1, learning rate decay factor equals to 0.99 until learning rate reaches 0.001, training batch size equals 128, the total training time slots equals 250, default upload parameters $\theta = 10$, $\Theta = 40$ and default download parameters $\omega = 5$, $\Omega = 25$.

+\textbf{CIFAR10}: The FL system has 50 clients with each client having 600 data samples.
 The data allocation method is the same as that used for FMNIST.
-We use ResNet-9 \citep{he2016deep} as the backbone model.
+We use ResNet-9 \cite{he2016deep} as the backbone model.
+The training configuration details are as follows: learning rate equals 0.01, training batch size equals 128, the total number of training time slots equals 500, default upload parameters $\theta = 10$, $\Theta = 40$ and default download parameters $\omega = 5$, $\Omega = 25$.